guanquann/tp/docs/DeveloperGuide.md

 1. Listing orders for a specific contact

-   1. Prerequisites: There must be at least one person in the address book who has orders.
+   1. Prerequisites: There must be at least one contact in the address book who has orders.
 Use `addorder` command to add orders if necessary.

    1. Test case: `listorder 1`<br>
       Expected: All orders associated with the first contact in the list are displayed.
-Details of the orders are shown in the status message.
+Details of the orders are shown in the result display.

    1. Test case: `listorder 0`<br>
       Expected: No orders are listed.
-An error message indicating invalid command format is shown in the status message.
+An error message indicating invalid command format is shown in the result display.

    1. Test case: `listorder x` (where x is larger than the list size)<br>
       Expected: No orders are listed.
-An error message indicating invalid person index is shown in the status message.
+An error message indicating invalid contact index is shown in the result display.

 ### Deleting an order

 1. Deleting an order from a person's list of orders

    1. Prerequisites: List all contacts using the `list` command.
-Ensure that at least the first person has multiple orders.
+Ensure that at least the first contact has multiple orders.
 You may use `addorder` to add orders to a person.

    1. Test case: `deleteorder 1 o/1`<br>
       Expected: The first order from the first person’s order list is deleted.
-The details of the action are shown in the status message.
+The details of the deleted order are shown in the result display.

-   1. Test case: `deleteorder 1 o/x` (where x is larger than the number of orders the person has)<br>
+   1. Test case: `deleteorder 1 o/x` (where x is larger than the number of orders the contact has)<br>
       Expected: No order is deleted.
-An error message indicating an invalid order index is shown in the status message.
+An error message indicating an invalid order index is shown in the result display.

    1. Test case: `deleteorder 0 o/1`<br>
       Expected: No order is deleted.
-An error message indicating invalid command format due to an incorrect person index is shown.
+An error message indicating invalid command format is shown.

    1. Test case: `deleteorder x o/1` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+      Expected: No order is deleted.
+An error message indicating invalid contact index is shown.

 ### Listing favourites